-Ilya Repin was born in the Ukrainian town of Chuguevo and as a child appeared to have a gift for painting.
-Local icon painters gave him some art lessons and employed him to help with the Icon paintings.
-Repin earned enough money by 1863, at the age of nineteen, to go to St. Petersburg to enter a painting school there, and then eventually the Academy of Fine Arts.
-To make a living while studying, the young artist had to work as a house-painter.
+Ilya Repin as a child had a gift for painting, and a local icon painter gave him some art lessons and employed him to help with the Icon paintings.
+Repin earned enough money by 1863, at the age of nineteen, to go to St. Petersburg to enter a painting school there, and eventually, the following year he attended the Academy of Fine Arts and met the painter Ivan Kramskoi.
+To support himself while studying, he worked as a house painter.

 Ilya Repin often visited the Moscow suburb of Abramtsevo, where well-known art patron Savva Mamontov had organized an art club.
-There he heard a story about the Cossacks and the Turkish sultan.
-According to the story, in the 17th century the sultan sent a letter to the Cossacks, demanding their obedience and their lands.
-The Cossacks wrote a rude and derisive, but witty answer.
-Repin was inspired by this story, and decided to let it be known in the painting Reply of the Zaporozhian Cossacks, but between his decision to paint it and its completion in 1891, it took thirteen years.
+There he heard a tale about the Cossacks and the Turkish Sultan.
+According to the story, in the seventeenth century, the sultan sent a letter to the Cossacks, demanding their submission and their properties.
+The Cossacks composed a discourteous and derisive, but witty answer.
+Repin was inspired by this story and decided to let it be known in the painting Reply of the Zaporozhian Cossacks, but between his decision to paint it and its completion in 1891, it took thirteen years.

-His method was the reverse of impressionism.
-He produced works slowly and carefully.
-They were the result of close and detailed study.
-With some of his paintings, he made one hundred or more preliminary sketches.
-He was never satisfied with his works, as excellent as they were, he often painted multiple versions, years apart.
+He produced works slowly and carefully the result of close and detailed study sometimes making over one hundred sketches.
+Never satisfied with his works, as excellent as they were, he often painted multiple versions, years apart.
 Ilya Repin was the first Russian artist to achieve European fame using specifically Russian themes.
 Few Russian artists have gained as much acclaim and recognition as Ilya Repin during their lifetime.

 Artists Influencing Ilya Repin: Eduard Manet, Diego Velázquez.